aws-powertools/powertools-lambda-python/docs/utilities/jmespath_functions.md

 | **`SQS`**                         | `Records[*].powertools_json(body)`                                                         |

 ???+ tip
-    If you're using architectures that involve sending event notifications from S3 to SNS and then to SQS or Kinesis Data Firehose, consider enabling [Raw Delivery option](https://docs.aws.amazon.com/sns/latest/dg/sns-large-payload-raw-message-delivery.html){target="_blank"} in Amazon SNS.
+    If you're using architectures that involve sending event notifications from S3 to SNS and then to SQS or Kinesis Data Firehose, consider enabling [raw message delivery](https://docs.aws.amazon.com/sns/latest/dg/sns-large-payload-raw-message-delivery.html){target="_blank"} option in Amazon SNS.
 This can help reduce the payload by stripping the SNS metadata.

 ## Advanced